CSA-RH/rosa-hcp-integration-examples/README.md

 ---

-## 2️⃣ Deploy a Pod That Writes to the EFS Volume
+## 2️⃣ Create a Deployment That Writes to the EFS Volume

 We’ll create a Deployment which will deploy a replica in every Availability Zone that mounts the EFS-backed PVC and writes a message to a file with the current hostname.